Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Applications

 Fill in all available models

 ).
-If you need to add multiple models, separate them with English commas,
+If you need to add multiple models, separate them with an English comma,

-. - Then, select the Gemini model you want to use currently from the model list.
+. - Then, select the Gemini model you want to use from the model list.

-- After completing the above entries, click the "Save" button.
+- After completing the above, click the "Save" button.

-- Test Connection: If you have set up a valid network proxy on the pyVideoTrans main interface, or your computer has configured a global proxy (system proxy), you can click the "Test" button at this point.
-If the test passes without errors, it means the configuration is successful and the Gemini API can be used normally in pyVideoTrans.
+- Test Connection: If you have set up a valid network proxy in the main interface of pyVideoTrans, or your computer has a configured global proxy (system proxy), you can click the "Test" button at this time.
+If the test passes without any errors, it means the configuration is successful, and the Gemini API can be used normally in pyVideoTrans.

-If clicking "Test" results in a network connection-related error message, the problem is most likely with the network proxy configuration.
+If a network connection-related error message appears after clicking "Test", the problem is likely with the network proxy configuration.

-- First, ensure that the configuration has been saved.
+- First, make sure the configuration has been saved.

 - Is "Automatically configure system proxy" or "Global proxy" mode enabled?
 If not, try enabling it and test again.

-- Manually configure proxy: If you don't want to or cannot enable a global proxy, you can find the local HTTP proxy address and port number provided by your scientific internet access tool.
+- Manually configure the proxy: If you do not want to or cannot enable the global proxy, you can find the local HTTP proxy address and port number provided by the "scientific internet access" tool.
 The format is usually

 .
-Fill this address completely into the "Network Proxy" text box on the pyVideoTrans main interface.
-For example, the default local proxy address for some tools might behttp://127.0.0.1:10808
+Fill this address completely into the "Network Proxy" text box in the main interface of pyVideoTrans.
+For example, the default local proxy address of some tools may behttp://127.0.0.1:10808

 .

-Most scientific internet access tools provide a local proxy IP address and port number.
-Among them, the IP address is usually
+Most "scientific internet access" tools provide a local proxy IP address and port number.
+The IP address is usually

 127.0.0.1

 (representing the local machine), and you need to find the specific port number corresponding to the tool.
-Then fill the completehttp://127.0.0.1:Port Number
+Then fill in the completehttp://127.0.0.1:port number

 into the network proxy settings of pyVideoTrans.

-Here are some examples of default port numbers for common scientific tools:
+Here are some examples of common scientific tool port numbers:

 10808